-- 2. Proceed as follows: - To enable the automatic clear SEL option, select the Automatically Clear all monitored resource SELs when full check box and click Apply. - b.
+- 2. Proceed as follows: - a.
+To enable the automatic clear SEL option, select the Automatically Clear all monitored resource SELs when full check box and click Apply. - b.
 To disable the option, clear the check box and click Apply.

-- Building and Viewing System Event Logs (SEL), on page 3-2 - Managing System Event Logs (SEL), on page 3-6 - Manually Importing Multiple Resources, on page 2-6 - Setting Up the BMC Super User Password, on page 5-6
+- Building and Checking System Event Logs (SEL), on page 3-2 - Managing System Event Logs (SEL), on page 3-6 - Manually Importing Multiple Resources, on page 2-6

 3.4.
-Building and Viewing Board and Security Message Logs
+Building and Checking Board and Security Message Logs